gabeklein/expressive-mvc/README.md

 <h2 id="concept-events">Event Handling</h2>

-Beyond watching for changes in state, what a subscriber really cares about is events. *Updates are just one source for an event.* Whenever a property on your state gains a new value, subscribers are simply notified and act accordingly.
+Besides watching for changes in state, what a subscriber really cares about is events. *Updates are just one source for an event.* Whenever a property on your state gains a new value, subscribers are simply notified and act accordingly.
 <br />
 <br />

-<h3 id="concept-listen-event">Listening for events directly</h3>
+<h3 id="concept-listen-event">Listening for events manually</h3>

-> Assume the following callback:
+> Reference callback:
 ```js
 const callback = (value, name) => {
   console.log(`${name} was updated with ${value}!`)
 }
 ```

-Instances of `Model` have the following methods for event handling:

 #### `state.on(name, callback) => onDone`

 Register a new listener on a given key. `callback` will be fired when `state[name]` updates, or a synthetic event is sent.

 The method also returns a callback, used to stop subscribing.

-> You do not need to cleanup events yourself, before expiring state.
-Built-in event `willDestroy` will itself stop any active listeners.

 #### `state.once(name, callback) => onCancel`